codeandwork/courses/courses/java/ds.md

 ## Exercise 3
 * Find the *intersection* of two given HashMaps that share the same keys and return it in a new Hashmap.
+The values should be the ones coming from the secnod HashMaps.

 ## Exercise 4